 What do I need to know about tub bathing my baby?

-You may tub bathe your baby after his umbilical cord falls off.
-Use a baby bathtub or clean, plastic basin for the first 6 months.
-Wait to bathe your baby in an adult bathtub until he can sit up without help.
+You may tub bathe your baby after his or her umbilical cord falls off.
+If your baby was circumcised, wait until the area has healed before you bathe him or her in a tub.
+Bathe your baby in a baby bathtub for the first 6 months.
+You can also use a clean sink or plastic basin lined with a clean towel.
 Bathe your baby 2 or 3 times each week during the first year.
-Bathing more often can dry out his delicate skin.
+Bathing more often can dry out his or her delicate skin.

 How do I give my baby a tub bath?

-- Slowly put your baby's body into the water: Keep his face above the water level at all times.
-Support the back of his head and neck if he cannot hold his head up.
+- Slowly put your baby into the water.
+Keep his or her face above the water level at all times.
+Support the back of his or her head and neck if he or she cannot hold his or her head up.
 Use your free hand to wash your baby.

-- Wash your baby's face and head first: Use a wet washcloth and no soap.
-Rinse off his eyelids with water.
+- Wash your baby's face and head first.
+Use a wet washcloth and no soap.
+Rinse off his or her eyelids with water.
 Use a clean part of the washcloth for each eye.
 Wipe from the inside of the eyes and out toward the ears.
 Wash behind and around your baby's ears.
-Do not put cotton swabs in his ears because it can damage them.
 Wash your baby's hair with baby shampoo 1 or 2 times each week.
 Rinse well to get rid of all the shampoo.
-Pat his face and head dry before you continue with the bath.
+Pat his or her face and head dry before you continue with the bath.

-- Wash the rest of your baby's body: Start with his chest.
-Wash under any skin folds, such as folds on his neck or arms.
-Clean between his fingers and toes.
+- Wash the rest of your baby's body.
+Start with his or her chest.
+Wash under any skin folds, such as folds on his or her neck or arms.
+Clean between his or her fingers and toes.
 Wash your baby's genitals and bottom last.
-Follow instructions on how to wash your baby's penis after a circumcision.